glenshelly/missingletters/README.md

 ```

-Generating Large Strings
+Generating and Testing Large Strings
 ------------------------
 A helper class called StringSubmitter (in com.glen.missingletters.generator) can be used to generate
 Very Large Strings for testing.
 Adjust the values at the start of the main() method to
 vary the contents, size and quantity of the auto-generated and submitted strings.

+Using this approach on a basic development laptop provided the following preliminary benchmark:
-Using this approach revealed that a 100,000,000 character String took between 1 and 2 seconds to process.
+a 100,000,000 character String took between 1 and 2 seconds to process.
-Variations depended on the number of missing letters (less letters missing resulted in faster processing time);
+Variations depended on the number of missing letters, with less letters missing resulting in a faster processing time;